 Looking for clean teen fiction written from a Christian worldview?
 You found it!
-Come on in and search my database for books reviews.
-You can search by genre, gender, age range, or author to find the books you’re looking for.
+Come on in and search the Novel Teen database for books reviews.
+You can search by genre, gender, age range, or author to find the books you’re looking...

 Review by Jill Williamson

 When Priests of the Holy Grail show up in Magnus, Thomas flees the castle and sets out on a journey to the Holy Land in search of answers.
 He runs into Katherine along the way and is...

 Hello, faithful readers.
 I have news.
 I need to take a hiatus from Onyx Eyes for a month or two.
 I am hard at work on my Rebels edits, but I’ve also had a request for a proposal for a new epic fantasy...